 It helps them identify when they’re getting behind or when the work is too little to do in one sprint.

-The team will also remove a task from the sprint backlog if it’s completed early or if there’s something more important that needs attention.
+The team will also remove a task from the sprint backlog if you complete it early or if there’s something more urgent that needs attention.

-The main purpose to add new work to the sprint backlog is to make sure that the team knows how much work they can prioritize.
+Adding new work to the sprint backlog is to ensure that the team knows how much work they can prioritize.

 For example, a task might be too big for one sprint, so you add it to the subsequent sprint backlog.